AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2024-07-28-introduction-to-unicode/index.md

 4. And four bytes (32) for the final group: `xxxxxxxx xxxxxxxx xxxxxxxx xxxxxxxx`.

 {% aside %}
-I'll reveal how Unicode is divided into groups for UTF-8 in [a future section](#utf-8-encoding-and-decoding-lookup-table).
+I'll reveal how Unicode is divided into these four groups in [a future section](#utf-8-encoding-and-decoding-lookup-table).
 {% endaside %}

 By contrast, in UTF-16, characters are encoded using either:

 1. One 16-bit code unit for the first `2^16` code points: `xxxxxxxxxxxxxxxx`, or
 2. Two 16-bit code units for the rest: `xxxxxxxxxxxxxxxx xxxxxxxxxxxxxxxx`.

 UTF-16 is a smarter version of UCS-2, where it uses 16 bits to encode some characters and starts using two 16-bit code units only once it runs out of space.
 Those two 16-bit code units are referred to as <dfn>surrogate pairs</dfn> in UTF-16.